-To schedule: Online Appointment Page or please call us at (815) 200-3688 or reach out via EMail
+To schedule: Please call us at (815) 200-3688 or reach out via Email

 As an FYI, we don’t simply show up for your duct leakage test, give you your result, & bolt; we include up to 30 minutes for diagnostic time which allows for additional sealing work to be completed before getting you your final result.
 If additional time is required to pass & our schedule allows, that time will be billed out as Diagnostic & Training Time, saving you not only time later but a retest fee.